 Breastfeeding is difficult.
 Some babies get it while others just don’t.
 Even if your baby is unable to get the hang of breastfeeding there are other ways to give your baby breast milk!

 I know pumping is hard too.
-It takes a lot of work and dedication but if you stick with it, exclusively pumping may be just be what gets you through.
-I have made it to almost 10 months of pumping.
+It takes a lot of work and dedication but if you stick with it, it will be worth it.
+I have made it to almost 10 months of pumping using these breast pumping tips for more milk.
 In the beginning I did a combination of both breastfeeding and pumping but have stuck with mostly pumping since Avery started getting teeth (and biting).
 Check out my post on breastfeeding essentials HERE and how to increase your breast milk supply HERE for more tips and tricks on breastfeeding.

-However, if you do decide to go the pumping route here are 9 ways for you to pump like a pro!
+However, if you do decide to go the pumping route here are 9 breast pumping tips for more milk.

 I love the Spectra.
 It has done me well these past 9 months.
 It is also important to invest in an extra seat of parts since these items do wear out overtime.
 I experienced a drop in my supply around 6 months and after replacing the worn out parts, viola, my supply went back up!